kohler/gifsicle/README.md

 Gifsicle
 ========

-Gifsicle manipulates GIF image files in many different ways.
-Depending on command line options, it can merge several GIFs into a GIF animation; explode an animation into its component frames; change individual frames in an animation; turn interlacing on and off; add transparency; add delays, disposals, and looping to animations; add or remove comments; flip and rotate; optimize animations for space;
+Gifsicle manipulates GIF image files.
+Depending on command line options, it can merge several GIFs into a GIF animation; explode an animation into its component frames; change individual frames in an animation; turn interlacing on and off; add transparency; add delays, disposals, and looping to animations; add and remove comments; flip and rotate; optimize animations for space; change images' colormaps;
-change images' colormaps; and other things.
+and other things.

 Gifview, a companion program, displays GIF images and animations on an X display.
 It can display multi-frame GIFs either as slideshows,